nampdn/yank.one/README.md

 # Yank it one!

-This project is design to help developers and system administrators to quickly yank any text content between different OS where has internet.
+Free tool to quickly yank (copy) any content between internet connected device.
+Yanked content will be vanished immediately after someone GET it!

 ## Features & Roadmap